agile-ts/documentation/docs/main/Introduction.md

 and logic in general that isn't explicitly bound to a UI-Component.
 This includes, for example, `server caching states` like the current logged-in user or global `ui states` like the current theme of your application.
-AgileTs was not intended to handle any States that belong to one single UI-Component like `isModalOpen`.
+AgileTs was not intended to handle any states that belong to one single UI-Component like `isModalOpen`.

 ## 🟦 Typescript {#typescript}